melbournebioinformatics/MelBioInf_docs/docs/tutorials/assembly/assembly.md

 5. [Section 2: Assemble reads into contigs with Velvet and the Velvet Optimiser](#5-section-2:-assemble-reads-into-contigs-with-velvet-and-the-velvet-optimiser) [45 min]
 6. [Section 3.
 Extension](#6-section-3:-extension) [20 min]
 7. [References](#7-references)

+## Tutorial Overview

+In this tutorial we cover the concepts of Microbial de novo assembly using a very small synthetic dataset from a well studied organism.

+**What’s not covered**

+This tutorial covers the basic aspects of microbial de novo assembly from Illumina paired end or single end reads.
+It does not cover more complicated aspects of assembly such as:
+* Incorporation of other raw data types (454 reads, Sanger reads)
+* Gap filling techniques for “finishing” an assembly
+* Measuring the accuracy of assemblies

   ----------------------------------------------